-International students who need English interpretation during their doctor's visits at Japanese medical institutions or while receiving instructions about their prescription medication can use the medical assitant service.
+International students have felt the need to have English interpretation during their doctor's visits at Japanese medical institutions and while receiving instructions about their prescription medication.

 This service provides interpretation support when students are being referred to an appropriate medical institution based on their symptoms, and when communicating with doctors, nurses, and pharmacists.
 This interpretation support is available in English, Chinese, and Japanese 24 hours a day, 365 days a year.
 The telephone number for APU's international students is 03-3811-8124.
 This free service is only available in Japan.